arnoudbeerepoot/Building-A-Handwritten-Digits-Classifier-using-Cross-Validation/_build/html/_sources/landing-page.md

+# My Jupyter books

+On this page I have listed my Jupyter books.

-# Building A Handwritten Digits Classifier using Cross Validation
+## Building A Handwritten Digits Classifier using Cross Validation

 In this project machine learning using k-fold cross validation is used to build a handwritten digits classifier.